blackboxprogramming/blackroad-prism-console/environments/README.md

 - `change_management` — approvals or runbooks that must be followed.
 - `observability` — scripts or commands teams use to verify the environment.

+For deployment reversals or expedited fixes, the environments reference the `runbooks/examples/release_rollback_forward.yaml` playbook that pairs with the deployment and ops guides.

 Update the manifest whenever the environment changes (new workflow, Terraform module, domain, or approval requirement).
 These files should stay aligned with `br-infra-iac`, `.github/workflows/*`, and the documented runbooks.